BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping

 \section{Repository Structure}

 The data is provided in both raw and processed formats so as not to constrain users to a specific application.
-The data has also been synchronised and timestamped to make it easily accessible.
-The data is available at \url{https://dataverse.harvard.edu/dataverse/benthicat}.
-Exemplar code and detailed instructions on how to process the data are available at \url{https://github.com/CIRS-Girona/opti-acoustic-preprocessing-tools}.

-The data is organised as a collection of individual datasets.
+It has also been synchronised and timestamped to make it easily accessible.
+It is organised as a collection of individual datasets.
 The collection currently comprises four datasets:

 \begin{itemize} \item \textbf{BenthiCat - Raw}, which contains all the unprocessed files, including ROS Bag recordings (together with the associated calibration metadata) from the optical imaging surveys, XTF files from the SSS data, and \texttt{.xyz} files from the MBES data.
 The \texttt{SSS} and \texttt{MBES} folders are further subdivided into sector-specific subdirectories, each containing the corresponding raw data files for that sector.
-Additionally, the \texttt{GIS} folder contains the georeferenced mosaics and ArcGIS interpretations. \figref{fig:repo_structure_raw} presents an overview of the repository structure.
+Additionally, the \texttt{GIS} folder contains the georeferenced mosaics and ArcGIS interpretations.
+Figure~\ref{fig:repo_structure_raw} presents an overview of the repository structure.

 \item \textbf{BenthiCat - SSS Pre-training} that contains unlabelled SSS tiles for unsupervised representation learning and self-supervised pre-training tasks.

 \item \textbf{BenthiCat - SSS Seafloor Segmentation} containing the manually annotated SSS waterfalls for supervised fine-tuning.
 The dataset is divided into \texttt{train} and \texttt{test} subsets, with the \texttt{test} set consisting of independent transects that do not spatially overlap with those in the \texttt{train} set.